gearglow/ReptiliaWithATwist/The List.md

 > - [x] Find and read Curse-Breaking For Fun and Profit
 > - [x] Find and read Elysia's Combat Style: Stage 4

 "We've got some rituals to plan for," Elysia said.
-"I want to do the Unlimited Flight ritual and the metamorph ritual, at least, and then transfer the shapeshifter knowledge.
+"I want to do an Imbuement ritual for the Unlimited Flight spell, and the Morphogenesis ritual, at least, and then transfer the shapeshifter knowledge.
 I want Nell in on this, too; it'll make her life a lot easier if she can go back in the closet when her gran's around for now.

 "I think Ginny should be in on them too," Luna said.